mblack1/TextbookScreenshotter/README.md

 # TextbookScreenshotter
 This script screenshots textbook pages and merges them into a pdf.

+# Credit
+** This is not my code.
+All credit goes to [u/elitesla](https://www.reddit.com/user/elitesla) on reddit.
+I am just putting it on github for more people to find.**
 # How to use it
 If you don't have it installed already, make sure to download the latest version of Python from https://www.python.org/downloads/